flamminger/CEI2TEI/README.md

   - @type moved to rendition
 - `<cei:space>` attribute @hand has no corresponding attribute, moved to @source for now
 - `<cei:supplied>` attributes @type and @lang have no corrsponding attributes, moved to @unit and @source
+- `<cei:handSHift` attribute @hand moved to @scribe
+  - @scribe does not allow whitespace or special characters

 ## ToDos
 - [ ] refactor templates (in progress)